netdata/netdata/docs/guides/monitor/lamp-stack.md

 ## Challenge

-You've already deployed a LAMP stack, either in testing or production, and want to montitor the performance and availability of every service to ensure the best possible experience for your end users.
+You've already deployed a LAMP stack, either in testing or production, and want to monitor the performance and availability of every service to ensure the best possible experience for your end users.
+You might also be particularly interested in using a free, open-source monitoring tool.

 Depending on your monitoring experience, you may not even know what metrics you're looking for, much less how to build a dashboard using query language.
 You just need a robust monitoring experience that has the metrics you need without a ton